-- Food is churned into semi-solid mass in the stomach.
+- Food is churned into a semi-solid mass in the stomach.

 - Enzymes present in the gastric juice disintegrate the food.

-- Hydrochloric acid helps in partial digestion of proteins and also kills harmful bacteria.
+- Hydrochloric acid helps in the partial digestion of proteins and also kills harmful bacteria.

-- This is a highly coiled organ of 7.5 metres length.
+- This is a highly coiled organ of 7.5 metres in length.

-- It receives secretion from the liver and pancreas.
+- It receives the secretion from the liver and pancreas.

 - Complete digestion and absorption of food take place in the small intestine.